 So I was completely focusing on that.
 And after some time, like eight or nine months, like there's definitely enough things I could have learned, but I then was able to more focus on like, how am I as a manager?
 Like, what do I like about this job?
 I was able to.
 Step back once again and, and evaluate.
 And the first weeks were like super exciting and overwhelming.

 And as I said, like, it's a different job.
 You jump between projects.
 You, you need to learn to delegate, be better communication.
 And what I noticed though, I'm like, one of this is one of the things, so.
 I'm more of an introvert.
 And I like, like, you can, I can sit on the screen for 10 hours and back one buck and fix it and I'm happy.

-mm-hmm but as an, also as an engineer get, like, we maybe have like one to two hours of meetings per week.
+mm-hmm but as an, also as an engineer at GitLab, we maybe have like one to two hours of meetings per week.
 Which is amazing.
 It allows you like to have enough Aing time and like deeply focused.
 But as a manager, you mostly spent your time in meetings.
 So I had one of ones.
-I had eight direct direct reports.
+I had eight direct reports.

 And another one is this emotional burden actually like I wouldn't, I burden is maybe the wrong word here, but it costs more emotional.
 Time for myself small things happen, like a direct report tells you something and you somehow have to this emotional part that you want to deal with, or you also have maybe interviewing someone and reject the candidate, like reject the candidate mm-hmm and this was hard for me.

 And so it cost it ,cost me emotional energy all the day long.
 And I'm.
 I'm just not the right person for this.
 It seems.
 And one of the things I talked to another back then, interim manager.
 She, she's amazing.
 And so we talked with each other and she was telling me like, yeah, one-on-ones are the best things of my day.